genomaths/MethylIT/README.md

 Contact
 -------

-For questions about the MethylIT project, contact <rus547@psu.edu>
+For questions about the MethylIT project, see [contact](https://methylit.com) at: https://methylit.com

 Contributor Code of Conduct
 ---------------------------